mystsoftware/myst-help-center/platform-configuration/add-compute-nodes/how-do-i-configure-ssl-on-my-managed-servers.md

-# How do I configure SSL on my Managed Servers?
+# How do I configure SSL on my Domain?

 ### Prerequistes